The Importance of Having a Photography Contract for Your Business

-As a photographer and business owner, one of the most important details of your business is your contracts!
-Not only do your contracts protect you, but they also help your client know what they are getting when they book you!
+As a photographer and business owner, one of the most important details of your business is your contract!
+Not only do your contracts protect you, but they also help your client know exactly what they are getting when they book you!

 Like I said before, the stipulations that you incorporate into your contracts depend entirely on the type of photography you are doing, but here are a few common, very important, points to consider:

 Keep in mind that the prints they order will be on display for their friends and family to see, so this is an important representation of your work, and making sure the prints are high-quality will give you that extra peace-of-mind.

 3. Digital Files

-This can be a dangerous area, but in this day and age, people really want to have the digital files from their shoots, and really, can you blame them?
+It can be a dangerous, but in this day and age, people really want to have the digital files from their shoots, and really, can you blame them?
 They want to be able to share the photos on Facebook and through email.

-* Avoid selling the original, unedited files.
+- Avoid selling the original, unedited files.
 Having your client see your unedited photos can be a very bad thing.
 We actually have a post about that here.

-* If you sell the edited digital files, make sure to add a section to your contract stating that the image may not be edited or altered in any way.
+- If you sell the edited digital files, make sure to add a section to your contract stating that the image may not be edited or altered in any way.
 The last thing you want is a client editing on top of your hard work, running the risk of making the photo look, well, bad.

-* You may also want to consider if you will allow the client to make any prints of the files.
+- You may also want to consider if you will allow the client to make any prints of the files.
 As I said before, printing can sometimes be tricky unless it is a high-quality print, so this is something to consider.
 If you do not want them to print, then I would suggest adding a section that states they may not reproduce the image without your consent.